Hydration & Dachshunds: Why Water Intake Matters

 You don’t need a fancy tracker.
 We use a simple Pyrex measuring jug and refill Harvey’s bowl three times a day — morning, late afternoon, and just before bed.
 That routine helps us keep an eye on patterns.
 If his intake drops, it’s usually our first clue that something’s off.

 Some owners use a daily water station with built-in volume markers.
 Others freeze low-sodium broth into ice cubes as hydration treats during hotter weeks.
+Tracking your dachshund's water intake can also help you notice if they are drinking excessively, which may be a sign of an underlying health issue that should be discussed with your veterinarian.

 What Affects a Dachshund’s Water Intake?